CaptainRich/taskmaster-pro/README.md

 - for medium size screens, the header area is to the left and there are two rows of two status zones.
 - for smaller size screens, the header area moves to the top of the window and the status zones are arranged in a vertical column.

+**Persistence**
+All tasks (and associated information) is saved to local browser storage.
+When the application is started, task information is retrieved from local storage and displayed in the browser window.
+New tasks, and task modifications, are immediately saved to local browser storage.

 ## Technologies Used